adkhan-42/ft_push_swap/README.md

+_This project has been created as part of the 42 curriculum by adkhan._

 # push_swap

 A 42 School project that sorts a stack of integers using a limited set of operations, outputting the sequence of moves to `stdout`.
 This implementation uses the **Turk Sort** algorithm — a cost-optimized strategy that minimizes total operations by calculating the cheapest element to move at each step.